dribdat/dribdat/README.md

 `Dribdat` is an open source hackathon management application that playfully assists your team in collaborating on technical design projects.
 See [Tour de Hack](https://dribdat.cc/tour) for more examples, and our [User handbook](https://dribdat.cc/usage) for screenshots.

-We aim to include people of all backgrounds in using this tool - no matter your age, gender, race, ability, or sexual identity.
-Visit the [HackIntegration Hackfinder](https://hackintegration.ch/hackfinder) to discover events connected to our ongoing research & development in this area.
+We aim to include people of all backgrounds in using and developing this tool - no matter your age, gender, race, ability, or sexual identity.
+See our [Contributor Covenant Code of Conduct](code_of_conduct.md), and visit the [HackIntegration Hackfinder](https://hackintegration.ch/hackfinder) to discover events connected to our ongoing research & development in this area.

 We keep an active mirror on [Codeberg](https://codeberg.org/dribdat) 🏔️ Please support the project on [OpenCollective](https://opencollective.com/dribdat/updates) 🩵